zio/zio/docs/howto/migrate/migration-guide.md

     > }
     >
     > object LoggingLive {
-    >   val serviceBuilder: URServiceBuilder[Any, Logging] = LoggingLive().toServiceBuilder
+    >   val provider: URProvider[Any, Logging] = LoggingLive().toProvider
     > }
     >```
     > Compiler Error:
     > ```
-    > value toServiceBuilder is not a member of LoggingLive
+    > value toProvider is not a member of LoggingLive
-    > val serviceBuilder: URServiceBuilder[Any, Logging] = LoggingLive().toServiceBuilder
+    > val provider: URProvider[Any, Logging] = LoggingLive().toProvider
     > ```
     > The problem here is that the companion object won't automatically extend `() => Logging`.
 So the workaround is doing that manually:
     > ```scala
     > object LoggingLive extends (() => Logging) {
-    >   val serviceBuilder: URServiceBuilder[Any, Logging] = LoggingLive.toServiceBuilder
+    >   val provider: URProvider[Any, Logging] = LoggingLive.toProvider
     > }
     > ```
-    > Or we can just write the `val serviceBuilder: URServiceBuilder[Any, Logging] = (() => Logging).toServiceBuilder` to fix that.
+    > Or we can just write the `val provider: URProvider[Any, Logging] = (() => Logging).toProvider` to fix that.

     > **_Note:_**
     >
-    > The new pattern encourages us to parametrize _case classes_ to introduce service dependencies and then using `toServiceBuilder` syntax as a very simple way that always works.
+    > The new pattern encourages us to parametrize _case classes_ to introduce service dependencies and then using `toProvider` syntax as a very simple way that always works.
 But it doesn't enforce us to do that.
-We can also just pull whatever services we want from the environment using `ZIO.service` or `ZManaged.service` and then implement the service and call `toServiceBuilder` on it:
+We can also just pull whatever services we want from the environment using `ZIO.service` or `ZManaged.service` and then implement the service and call `toProvider` on it:
     > ```scala mdoc:silent:nest
     > object LoggingLive {
-    >   val serviceBuilder: ZServiceBuilder[Clock with Console, Nothing, Logging] =
+    >   val provider: ZProvider[Clock with Console, Nothing, Logging] =
-    >     ZServiceBuilder {
+    >     ZProvider {
     >       for {
     >         console <- ZIO.service[Console]
     >         clock   <- ZIO.service[Clock]